AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * þonsū - to go / to pass
 	* þosienga - leg
 * þosū - to arrive
-* þratū - to quantivy
+* þratū - to quantify
 * þuvkū - to fly
 * ratū - to do
 	* ratienga - hand
-* rawtū - to remember
+* rautū - to remember
 * rekafū - to exclude
 * ranū - to like
 * renū - to love